RV Buying Considerations | What You Need to Know Before You Purchase

 KOA works with numerous brands and agencies to ensure all RV enthusiasts have a chance to experience the lifestyle.
 Feel free to inquire about the key tag discounts we offer for rental companies such as ROUTE 66 RV Network, El Monte, Road Bear, Cruise America, Cruise Canada, Canada Dream, Frasierway, Lazydays, Jucy and Apollo — this program saves you 10 percent off camping when you stay at a KOA.

 Is RV Sharing a Better Option?

 RV sharing is identical in concept to businesses like Airbnb — which became the world’s largest hotel chain without owning a single hotel or resort property — brand-new sites such as Outdoorsy have developed that cater specifically to RV enthusiasts.

 This is an easy and straightforward way to get started in the world of RVing without having to empty your savings account.
 It also spares you the burden and expense of long-term RV ownership, which is costly in its own right.

 Given the relative newness of the RV sharing market, it’s important to use caution when exploring these sites.
-Don’t worry about rewards programs or other incentives sites might offer.
+Don’t worry about rewards programs, expensive RV resort memberships, or other incentives sites might offer.
 Instead, look for companies that offer insurance for the owner and renter, roadside support and proper DMV screening such as Outdoorsy.
 It might seem like a lot, but this level of security is a necessity when working with vehicles as valuable as modern motorhomes.

 Companies like Outdoorsy offer all this and more, making RV sharing between owners and renters a safe and stress-free process.